justheretostealcode/ARCTIC-GUI/README.md

 # ARCTICgui

-The Arctic GUI has it's own config files for map, sim and syn.
-Additionally there is a gui conficg file.
+The Arctic GUI has its own config files for map, sim and syn.
+Additionally, there is a GUI config file.

 - **LANGUAGE_PATH** path to the language file
-- **START_WIDTH** window width at startup in pixel
+- **START_WIDTH** window width at startup in pixels
-- **START_HEIGHT** window height at startup pixel
+- **START_HEIGHT** window height at startup pixels